 You have decided to try your luck outside the borders of your homeland?
 Good for you!
 There are so many opportunities around the world waiting to be explored.
 Numerous benefits come to those who are ready to push their boundaries and try out something new or at least do something they are good at but in a new environment.

 However, as much as it sounds exciting and beneficial, it’s not something that can be done overnight.
-There are many things you need to consider before you pack up your suitcase.
+There are many things you need to consider before you pack up your suitcase for traveling.
 A solid plan and a thorough checklist are the best guarantees you won’t regret working abroad.
 Preparation is the key to success.

 1. Save up some money in advance